Skarsnik/QUsb2snes/docs/index.md

 ## SNES classic (called also SNES mini)

-Mainly tested with Super Metroid.
+Only tested with Super Metroid.
+This also only work with the native emulator (called canoe), if you use RetroArch on your snes classic, please refer to the RetroArch section.

 Enable the SNES classic support on the device menu.

-You need to 'hack' your SNES classic with the Hakchi2 CE version (https://github.com/TeamShinkansen/hakchi2/releases/) then remove the covershell mod (as explained in https://github.com/TeamShinkansen/hakchi2/releases/tag/v3.4.0).
-Install the `serverstuff` mod provided by QUsb2snes: copy the `serverstuff.hmod` to the user_mods directory on Hakchi2CE, then install the mod with Hakchi2 Start the game and check if the SNES classic appear on the Devices menu, it should display SNES classic : no client connected.
+You need to 'hack' your SNES classic with the Hakchi2 CE version (https://github.com/TeamShinkansen/hakchi2/releases/) then remove the covershell mod if needed (as explained in https://github.com/TeamShinkansen/hakchi2/releases/tag/v3.4.0).

+Install the `serverstuff` mod provided by QUsb2snes: copy the `serverstuff.hmod` to the `user_mods` directory on Hakchi2, then install the mod with Hakchi2

+Start the game and check if the SNES classic appear on the Devices menu, it should display something like `SNES classic : no client connected`.
 If not, try restarting the game.

-It will not work with the 'normal' hakchi2 version as the Hakchi2 CE provide a more stable way to access the SNES Classic.
+It will not work with the 'normal' Hakchi2 version as the Hakchi2 CE provide a more stable way to access the SNES Classic.

+If for some reason your SNES classic does not have the expected IP address (connected via wifi or something) you can add a `SNESClassicIP=myip` in the config.ini file.